noke-inc/noke-core-api-documentation/README.md

 ---
 ### POST /unshackle/

+It is critical to implement this endpoint because many, if not all, locks require unshackling the lock to replace the battery.
+You do not want to have locks in production finally running out of battery charge and not be able to change batteries because this call isn't implemented.

 Used to remove the shackle from an HD padlock.
 Operates identically to the ***/unlock/*** endpoint.
 Please see [above](#post-unlock) for more details.